Sydney Fibroid Clinic FAQs

 Where are you based?

-Sydney Fibroid Clinic consulting rooms are in Bella Vista, Chatswood, Wahroonga and Westmead.
+Sydney Fibroid Clinic consulting rooms are in St Leonards, Bella Vista, Wahroonga and Westmead.
 More information on where we’re based can be found here.

 Do you treat out of region patients?